anthony-marvin/Glacial-Tools/readme.txt

 == Changelog ==
 = 2.0 =
-* Renamed to Glacial Tools
+* Renamed to Glacial Tools.
+* Merged development branch to Master on Github.
+We're changing up our development process.
 = 1.06 =
 * Maintenance update.
 Updated the files to make sure that it could be better maintained in the future.
 = 1.05 =